Thomas Jefferson and education: Stage I: primary school (ages 6–8)

 Jefferson proposed creating several five- to six-square-mile-sized school districts, called "wards" or "hundreds", throughout Virginia, where "the great mass of the people will receive their instruction".
 Each district would have a primary school and a tutor who is supported by a tax on the people of the district.
-Every family in the district would be entitled to send their children to the school for three years, free of charge.Thomas Jefferson to M. Correa de Serra, 1817.
-ME 15:156 A family could continue sending a child after three years, but the family would have to pay for it.
+Every family in the district would be entitled to send their children to the school for three years, free of charge.
+A family could continue sending a child after three years, but the family would have to pay for it.

 These schools would teach "reading, writing, and arithmetic"; the "general notions of geography"; as well as Greek, Roman, European and American history.
 It was important that all children learn history because "apprising them of the past will enable them to judge of the future."
 According to Jefferson, "the principal foundations of future order will be laid here" and "the first elements of morality too may be instilled into [the children's] minds".

 Jefferson opposed providing children in these schools religious texts, since he believed the children would be "at an age when their judgments are not sufficiently matured for religious enquiries".
 However, he was in favor of showing the children that happiness "does not depend on the condition of life in which chance has placed them, but is always the result of a good conscience, good health, occupation, and freedom in all just pursuits."